 SAGAL: Really?
 That was brilliant.

-SAGAL: I mean isn't it bizarre thought to find out that 73 percent of the observable universe is actually invisible; we have no idea what it is?
+SAGAL: I mean, isn't it bizarre though to find out that 73 percent of the observable universe is actually invisible; we have no idea what it is?

 SAGAL: Well wait a minute, 73 percent of the universe...